-Rome seems to be at the top of almost every visitor’s list.
+Rome is rightfully at the top of almost every visitor’s list.
 It’s no surprise because it offers so much to experience.
-Rome is one of the more expensive cities in Europe, so you’ll have to watch your expenses.
+Rome is also one of the more expensive cities in Europe but there are still plenty of ways to cut down on your travel expenses.

 This article is part of our City Price Guide Series — Click here to see all our city price guides.

 Average Daily Cost For Visiting Rome

 These prices are based on what you’ll need to visit the city comfortably — they don’t include things like big nights out at the bar/pub, club entry fees, souvenir/clothing shopping, tours, random purchases, nicer food, etc. Don’t forget to budget extra for those “non-essentials.”